This time last week were were all in my mum and dad’s caravan; enjoying the last morning of our mini-holiday to North Wales.

 But mostly, these images look old fashioned to me because my parents have got similar snaps from my childhood!

-Let’s face it, these days kids are so bombarded with ‘all singing, all dancing’ toys, back-to-back TV programmes, video games, remote control gadgets, ipads, ipods and all manner of other techno-fayre that the simple things are often overlooked.
+Back-to-back TV programmes, video games, remote control gadgets.
+Ipads, ipods and all manner of other techno-fayre that the simple things are often overlooked.

 It was simple but now, in my forties and can say it was memorable.